-Are you prepared for a hurricane? | EarthSky.org
+It’s Hurricane Preparedness Week.
+Are you ready? | EarthSky.org

 June 1 is the start of the Atlantic hurricane season each year.
 The season ends on November 30.
-No one can predict exactly how many hurricanes we’ll get in a season, or how powerful they’ll be.
-Last year’s hurricane season was unusually intense.
-In 2018, scientists at NOAA’s Climate Prediction Center are forecasting a 75 percent chance for an Atlantic hurricane season that’s near- or above-normal, thanks in part to a weak El Niño.
-In the Eastern Caribbean and along the U.S. East Coast, the season tends to be busiest between mid-August and mid-September.
+Although several organizations issue forecasts, no one can predict exactly how many hurricanes we’ll get in a season, or how powerful they’ll be.
+Here’s a summary, from Wikipedia, of the Atlantic hurricane forecasts issued so far for 2019:

+The first forecast for the year was released by the Tropical Storm Risk Consortium (TSR) of University College London on December 11, 2018, which predicted a slightly below-average season in 2019, with a total of 12 named storms, 5 hurricanes, and 2 major hurricanes, due to the anticipated presence of El Niño conditions during the season.
+On April 4, 2019, Colorado State University released its forecast, predicting a near-average season of 13 named storms, 5 hurricanes and 2 major hurricanes.
+The next day, TSR released an updated forecast that reiterated its earlier predictions.
+North Carolina State University released its forecast on April 16, predicting slightly-above average activity with 13–16 named storms, 5–7 hurricanes and 2–3 major hurricanes.
+On May 6, The Weather Company predicted a slightly-above average season, with 14 named storms, 7 hurricanes, and 3 major hurricanes.

+In the Eastern Caribbean and along the U.S. East Coast, the busiest part of hurricane season tends to come between mid-August and mid-September.
 Now, early in the season, is the time to make a plan to stay safe if a hurricane approaches your area.
 If you live along the U.S. East Coast or Gulf of Mexico – and don’t have a plan – I hope this post will prepare you.
 Sit down with your family and figure something out, now.

-This week’s fund-raising has been awesome.
-We’re so grateful.
-Please donate what you can to our annual crowd-funding campaign.
+Develop an evacuation plan.
+Do you live in a storm surge hurricane evacuation zone?
+Would your home be unsafe during a hurricane?
+The worst damage from hurricanes usually comes from storm surge and flooding.
+However, stronger hurricanes can produce violent winds that can cause damage to buildings and structures.
+Also, tropical systems are capable of producing small tornadoes.
+Develop an evacuation plan.
+If you were told to evacuate, where would you go, and what routes would you take to get there?
+Are there a certain procedures your city follows in case of an evacuation?
+You don’t need to travel hundreds of miles.
+Identify someone, perhaps a friend or relative who doesn’t live in an evacuation zone or unsafe home, and coordinate with them to use their home as your evacuation destination.
+While you’re doing this, consider your pets.
+What will you do with them, if you have to evacuate?
+Put the plan in writing, and discuss it with your family.

-How to create a supply kit.
+Create a supply kit.
 According to the National Hurricane Center, your family should have a supply kit.
-The kit includes:
+Find a complete list for supply kits here.
+The kit should include items such as:

 - One gallon of water per person daily for up to a week.

-- Food for a week.
+- Non-perishable food and medicine to last each person in your family for a minimum of one week.
 Canned food and juices work really well.
 Make sure you have a manual can opener and other utensils needed for cooking food.

 - Blankets and pillows